Search: 1270 results

 But the dove saw no resting-place for her foot, and came back to the ark, for the waters were still over all the earth; and he put out his hand, and took her into the ark.

-It happened in the six hundred first year, in the first month, the first day of the month, the waters were dried up from the earth.
-Noah removed the covering of the ship, and looked.
-He saw that the surface of the ground was dried.
+In Noah's six hundred and first year, in the first day of the first month, the waters had dried up from the earth, and Noah removed the covering from the ark and saw that the surface of the ground was dry.

 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brethren without.